noahtallen/dotfiles/README.md

 # Noah's Dotfiles

 This repo stores my dotfiles using GNU stow.
+Link with a new machine by runing `./setup.sh`.

 ## Adding things to the repo
 1. Make a top-level directory in this repo for the new entry, and then subdirectories that match the system location from $HOME.